-As a final contribution, the present paper can add to policy debates.
-For example, we show that there is a need to focus on the effects of negative peer social pressure on school behaviors even in higher income or low minority share settings.
-And beyond just providing a way to diagnose the underlying problem, documenting the existence of two different mechanisms and showing that they apply in different settings is important because the two mechanisms suggest very different implications for a wide range of school policies and practices, such as information and marketing campaigns, grade privacy, honors recognition and programs, paying students for inputs or good grades and whether certain school activities should be mandatory.
+As a final contribution, the present article can add to policy debates.
+For example, we show that there is a need to focus on the effects of negative peer social pressure on school behaviours even in higher income or low minority share settings.
+And beyond just providing a way to diagnose the underlying problem, documenting the existence of two different mechanisms and showing that they apply in different settings is important because the two mechanisms suggest very different implications for a wide range of school policies and practices, such as information and marketing campaigns, grade privacy, honours recognition and programmes, paying students for inputs or good grades and whether certain school activities should be mandatory.
 We discuss these implications further in Section 5.
 The mechanism at play should be part of the policy debate, which again highlights the importance of designing experiments to understand heterogeneity of mechanisms.

-Our paper contributes to several related literatures.
+Our article contributes to several related literatures.
 First, we contribute to the literature attempting to understand the barriers to educational achievement.
 Under both mechanisms we model, and empirically in both types of schools we examine, students are willing to pass up on potentially valuable opportunities just because of concerns about how their peers will perceive them.
-Our paper also contributes to the literature on peer effects in education by identifying two underlying mechanisms behind such effects (Sacerdote 2001, Zimmerman 2003, Carrell, Fullerton, and West 2009, Duflo, Dupas, and Kremer 2011, and Carrel, Sacerdote, and West 2013).
-A related literature focuses more broadly on the role of schools and neighborhoods in influencing educational performance and attainment (Oreopoulos 2003, Jacob 2004, Kling, Liebman, and Katz 2007, Dobbie and Fryer 2011, Fryer and Katz 2013).
+Our article also contributes to the literature on peer effects in education by identifying two underlying mechanisms behind such effects (Sacerdote, 2001; Zimmerman, 2003; Carrell et al., 2009; Duflo et al., 2011; and Carrell et al., 2013).
+A related literature focuses more broadly on the role of schools and neighborhoods in influencing educational performance and attainment (Oreopoulos, 2003; Jacob, 2004; Kling et al., 2007; Dobbie and Fryer, 2011; Fryer and Katz, 2013).
 Our two student peer cultures provide potential underlying mechanisms for such effects.

-Outside of the educational context, our paper contributes to other literatures as well.
-Since the seminal work by Spence (1973), there has been a large theoretical literature on social signaling.
-Recently, a number of empirical studies have provided evidence of the importance of social signaling in a variety of settings, such as effort and performance in the workplace, social learning, voting, political campaign contributions, prosocial behavior, financial decisions and conspicuous consumption (e.g., Ashraf, Bandiera and Jack 2014, Ashraf, Bandiera and Lee 2014, Ariely et al. 2009, Bursztyn et al. 2014, Chandrasekhar et al. 2016, Charles et al. 2009, DellaVigna, List and Malmendier 2012, DellaVigna et al. 2017, Mas and Moretti 2009 and Perez-Truglia and Cruces 2017; see Bursztyn and Jensen 2017 for a review).
-We contribute to this literature by experimentally disentangling different underlying social signaling motivations.
+Outside of the educational context, our article contributes to other literatures as well.
+Since the seminal work by Spence (1973), there has been a large theoretical literature on social signalling.
+Recently, a number of empirical studies have provided evidence of the importance of social signalling in a variety of settings, such as effort and performance in the workplace, social learning, voting, political campaign contributions, prosocial behaviour, financial decisions, and conspicuous consumption (e.g. Ashraf et al., 2014; Ashraf et al., 2014; Ariely et al., 2009; Bursztyn et al., 2014; Chandrasekhar et al., 2016; Charles et al., 2009; DellaVigna et al., 2012; DellaVigna et al., 2017; Mas and Moretti 2009 and Perez-Truglia and Cruces, 2017; see Bursztyn and Jensen, 2017 for a review).
+We contribute to this literature by experimentally disentangling different underlying social signalling motivations.

-The remainder of this paper proceeds as follows.
+The remainder of this article proceeds as follows.
 In the next section, we present the theoretical framework that incorporates the two types of peer concerns and generates predictions on how they will influence educational investments, and how the two mechanisms can be distinguished from each other.
 Section 3 discusses the experimental design and the connection to the theory.
 Section 4 presents the results and considers alternative explanations.
 Section 5 discusses the policy implications of these results and concludes.